 The UN has called on governments to draw up national action plans.
 In Germany this is the National Action Plan for Business and Human Rights (NAP).
 In the action plan, which was adopted in December 2016, the German government formulates its clear expectation that companies comply with human rights due diligence and respect human rights along their supply and value chains.

 In Great Britain it is the Modern Slavery Act 2015 which aims to combat modern slavery.
 Companies doing business in the UK with a global turnover of at least £36 million are required to publish a transparency statement describing the steps they have taken in the last financial year to ensure that their businesses and supply chains are free from modern slavery and human trafficking.

 In France, there is already more extensive legislation on this.
 For example, French companies can also be held liable for irresponsible business practices abroad.
 The law also covers not only the human rights risks arising from the activities of one's own company, but also the activities of subsidiaries and independent suppliers with whom the company has close business relations.

 Code of Conduct: voluntary commitment to comply with environmental and social standards

 Many companies have set up their own Supplier Code of Conduct.
 It requires business partners to comply with applicable laws and to recognise, support and comply with international environmental, social and corporate governance standards.
 The defined requirements and principles of the company's own code of conduct are often an essential component and prerequisite for cooperation with suppliers.

 Talk to your prospect supplier of hydrocarbon products about the implementation of EU regulations and voluntary commitments along the supply chain.
 Mutual transparency allows you to reconcile ideas about what you want to achieve together in the future and builds trust.
-Reliable suppliers will be happy to provide information about their guidelines such as code of conduct, declaration on human trafficking etc.
+Reliable suppliers will be happy to provide information about their guidelines such as code of conduct, declaration on human trafficking and other corporate principles.